haberdashPI/Weber.jl/docs/src/extend_ref.md

 # Functions operating over extensions

-These functions operate directly on an ExtendedExperiment.
+These functions operate directly on an `ExtendedExperiment`.

 ```@meta
 CurrentModule = Weber